Two Worlds | Interview of Nithya Gopalakrishnan

-Nithya: Yes, I would love to explore other genres with my own touch of storytelling.
+Nithya: Yes, I would love to explore other film genres with my own touch of storytelling.
 As of now, I am currently working on a light hearted love script for a feature film aiming to again give an unseen perspective/dimension to it.
 I am sure it will come across as unique and refreshing.

 Nithya: We actually shot the entire film in only 2 days.
-That was possible only because of my cinematographer Mr. Vignesh Raj with whom we had done the shot division extensively before the shoot.
+That was possible only because of my cinematographer Mr. Vignesh Raj with whom we had done the film shot division extensively before the shoot.
 So we knew exactly what we wanted.
 The most challenging portions were the bike sequences which had to be shot convincingly that too on limited resources and tight budget.
 But with a lot of planning we were able to pull it off at the end.
-Also I would like to thank Mr. Vjay Chander, ReelIt Media and Mrs. Varsha Balabharthy for giving me an amazing cast and crew who were extremely professional and that's the reason we were able to get such quality output.
+Also I would like to thank Mr. Vjay Chander, ReelIt Media and Mrs. Varsha Balabharthy for giving me an amazing film cast and crew who were extremely professional and that's the reason we were able to get such quality output.

 Cult Critic: Can you discuss the initial process or preproduction process of creating the film?

 Nithya: Firstly, I would like to thank my mentor Mr.Prashanth Ramasamy who motivated me to write and add as much detail as possible during writing itself.
-Being a short film, I made sure that every shot /scene should have a purpose and convey something.
+Being a short film, I made sure that every film shot /scene should have a purpose and convey something.
 After writing, I practiced extensively in narrating my film to others.
 During the narration I would observe their reactions closely, if they don't seem connected, I will go back and work on that scene again.
 It was through this method I was able to build a strong script.
 Only after getting that confidence I decided to go ahead in making this film.